Feature Friday: 11 Hardshell RTT Setups on the 5th Gen 4Runner

 • Roof Rack: Prinsu full-length roof rack

 I got the CVT Mt.
 Hood (single channel) when they first came out on pre-sale.
 I love the simplicity of it, low profile, quick setup, and takedown.
-The setup and takedown is my favorite part about the tent, we usually roll into camp late or we leave camp early, so it makes life easy.
-Show up, drink booze, pop up tent, pass out, repeat.
+The setup and takedown are my favorite parts of the tent; we usually roll into camp late or leave camp early, so it makes life easy.
+Show up, drink booze, pop up a tent, pass out, repeat.
 Life is great.

-I mounted the tent directly to the crossbars with included brackets, if you don’t put some sort of insulation between crossbars and tent, the tent squeaks like crazy!
-I added 1/4″ rubber pieces on top of the cross rails and that seems to help a lot.
-I’ve done a lot of winter camping and this tent creates a lot of condensation, not as bad during the summer months but there is still condensation if you don’t crack the windows open.
-(I got the first version before they carpeted the ceiling which is supposed to help with that).
+I mounted the tent directly to the crossbars with the included brackets.
+If you don’t put some insulation between the crossbars and the tent, the tent squeaks like crazy!
+I added 1/4″ rubber pieces on top of the cross rails, and that seems to help a lot.
+I’ve done a lot of winter camping, and this tent creates a lot of condensation, not as bad during the summer months, but there is still condensation if you don’t crack the windows open.
+(I got the first version before they carpeted the ceiling, which is supposed to help with that.

 The mattress is just ok, it’s firm.
-I thought I would break in after a while but it’s still quite firm.
-I ended up removing the mattress, kept the condensation mat in, and added a 1.5″ memory foam pad.
-Now I can leave a double sleeping bag, 4 thin pillows, and two thin blankets in there full time.
+I thought I would break in after a while, but it’s still quite firm.
+I ended up removing the mattress, keeping the condensation mat in, and adding a 1.5″ memory foam pad.
+Now I can leave a double sleeping bag, 4 thin pillows, and 2 thin blankets in there full-time.
 We fit two adults and a 6yr old in there just fine.

-I’ve got my awning, shovel and waterport mounted directly to the outside channels, traction boards on the crossbars up top.
-LED light strips inside the bottom channel under the tent.
+I’ve got my awning, shovel, and waterport mounted directly to the outside channels, traction boards on the crossbars up top.
+LED light strips are inside the bottom channel under the tent.
 It’s to the point where I don’t even need a roof rack because I can attach so much to the sides of the tent.
-I’ve run this tent for over a year now in some pretty harsh conditions, extreme cold, extreme heat, rain, snow, and high winds. the only thing that’s changed is the black canvas has faded to grey. other than that the tent is in great condition!
-The more I get out and adventure, the more I want things simple. this is one of them.
+I’ve run this tent for over a year now in some pretty harsh conditions, extreme cold, extreme heat, rain, snow, and high winds.
+The only thing that’s changed is that the black canvas has faded to grey.
+Other than that, the tent is in great condition!
+The more I get out and adventure, the more I want things simple.
+This is one of them.

 Final Thoughts